chart-studio/datastudio-chart/CONTRIBUTING.md

 ## Chart creation

-- Google have a really [good tutorial](https://codelabs.developers.google.com/codelabs/community-visualization#0) (a step bystep guide)
+- Google have a really [good tutorial](https://codelabs.developers.google.com/codelabs/community-visualization#0) (a step bystep guide).
-- View [our documentation](create-your-own-graph.md) with usefull links and youtube videos as another support
+- View [our documentation](create-your-own-graph.md) with usefull links and youtube videos as another support.

 <!--## Chart guidelines